 SEE: Mobile device computing policy (Tech Pro Research)

 What is the Apple Watch Series 4?

-The Apple Watch Series 4 is Apple's newest smartwatch, announced at a September 12 event in Cupertino, CA. The Series 4 watch includes a redesigned form, with a new display, a 30% larger screen, and a black ceramic and sapphire crystal back.
+The Apple Watch Series 4 is Apple’s newest smartwatch, announced at a September 12 event in Cupertino, CA. The Series 4 watch includes a redesigned form, with a new display, a 30% larger screen, and a black ceramic and sapphire crystal back.
 The new watches also include a number of health capabilities, including heart rate notifications and the ability to perform an electrocardiogram (ECG).
-It will soon run on watchOS 5, which will be released later in September.
+It will soon run on watchOS 6, which will be released in fall 2019.